-Operation Earth is a two-year-long national programme that will engage, inspire and involve school-age children and their families with NERC’s world-leading environmental science research.
-The programme will highlight the relevance of contemporary environmental science issues to everyone’s daily lives and to society's future.
-It will be led by ASDC and three development partners – Dynamic Earth, Eden Project, and Natural History Museum – with scientific expertise from NERC.
+Operation Earth is a national STEM programme that engages, inspires and involves school-age children and their families and communities with NERC’s world-leading environmental science research.
+The programme highlights the relevance of contemporary environmental science issues to everyone’s daily lives and to society's future.
+It is led by ASDC and Phase 1 was created in partnership with three development partners – Dynamic Earth, Eden Project, and Natural History Museum – with scientific expertise from NERC.

 Jodrell Bank Discovery Centre

 National Space Centre

 Glasgow Science Centre

 Former Project Director (2018-2021) and former CEO of ASDC, Dr Penny Fidler, said:

 “If we truly want our nation’s young people to be inspired and motivated by environmental science and consider it as a career for their future, we need to give them imaginative and creative hands-on opportunities like these so they can see how enjoyable the questions and challenges of real science are.
 We are delighted to be working with NERC and to have together selected ten fantastic Science Centres to deliver this inspirational national STEM programme.”

 NERC’s Director of Corporate Affairs, Alison Robinson, said:

 “At NERC we are thrilled that environmental science is at the heart of this national engagement programme.
 Our science reaches across the globe and into all parts of our daily lives.
 This programme gives young people and families a hands-on way to get involved with some world-class NERC science and see how it is relevant to them.
 We hope everyone who takes part will be inspired to get involved in the debate around environmental science as a great way to help solve some of our big future challenges.”